Southern Yakutia (Sakha)

 nationalists.”

-“I know, I know,” Boris agonized, and then sighed.
+“I know, I know,” Boris agonized, and then emitted a sigh.

 “To be candid with you, not even a single republic tried to